 Associate Dean (Faculty Development)

-Professor Naoko Shimazu joined Yale-NUS College after 20 years of teaching at the Department of History, Classics and Archaeology, Birkbeck University of London.
-She obtained her BA (Hons) in Political Studies at the University of Manitoba, followed by MPhil and DPhil degrees in International Relations at the University of Oxford.
+Professor Naoko Shimazu joined Yale-NUS College in 2016 after 20 years of teaching at the Department of History, Classics and Archaeology, Birkbeck University of London.
+She obtained her Bachelor of Arts (Honours) in Political Studies at the University of Manitoba, followed by Master of Philosophy and Doctor of Philosophy degrees in International Relations at the University of Oxford.
 For three years, she worked as a merchant banker in the City of London.
-She is a Fellow of the Royal Historical Society, Professorial Research Associate at the Japan Research Centre at SOAS, London, Research Associate of the Asia Research Institute, National University of Singapore (NUS), and an Honorary Professor in the Department of History, NUS, among others.
-She has held research fellowships at the Institute of Social Science at the University of Tokyo, Japan Foundation Fellow at Waseda University, Visiting Senior Research Fellow at Asia Research Institute, NUS, and most recently as Fernand Braudel Fellow at the European University Institute in Florence.
-She has been the recipient of research grants, such as from the Arts and Humanities Research Council of UK, British Academy, and Leverhulme Trust, and USPC-NUS Fund.
+She has a joint professorial appointment with the Asia Research Institute, and an honorary professorship at the Department of History, National University of Singapore.
+She has held fellowships at the University of Tokyo, Waseda University, European University Institute (Florence), University of Sydney, and Sciences Po Paris.
+She has been the recipient of research grants from the Arts and Humanities Research Council of United Kingdom, British Academy, and Leverhulme Trust, and USPC-NUS Fund.
+She is a Fellow of the Royal Historical Society.

-Professor Shimazu is a global historian with a regional specialisation of East Asia writ large.
-Her main research interests concern the cultural history of international diplomacy, social and cultural history of modern societies at war, and new approaches to the study of empire.
-Her case studies derive from the twentieth-century, focusing on Japan, and or more broadly on Asia, including their interactions with the West.
-She is currently completing her monograph, Diplomacy as Theatre: The Bandung Conference of 1955 and the Making of the Third World.
+Professor Shimazu is a global historian of Asia, and is currently working extensively in the cultural history of global diplomacy, with a particular focus on methodological explorations.
+In addition, her research interests concern the social and cultural history of modern societies at war, and new approaches to the study of empire.
+Her case studies derive from the twentieth-century, focusing on Japan, and more broadly on Asia, including Asia’s engagements with the world.
+Together with Dr Christian Goeschel (University of Manchester), she is the Editor of the Oxford Handbook on the Cultural History of Global Diplomacy (forthcoming 2024).
+She is completing two edited volume projects: The Russian Revolution in Asia (Routledge, forthcoming, with Sabine Dullin, Rachel Lin, and Etienne Peyrat), and Reading Diplomatic Images: Cold War Asia (with Matthew Phillips).
+Last but not least, she continues to work on completing her monograph, Diplomacy as Theatre: The Bandung Conference of 1955 and the Making of the Third World.

 Books and Edited Volumes: